2022 Malabon local elections

 Local elections was held in Malabon on May 9, 2022 within the Philippine general election.
 The voters will elect for the elective local posts in the city: the mayor, vice mayor, the two Congressmen, and the twelve councilors for the city's two Sangguniang Panglungsod districts, six for each district.

 Background

-Incumbent Mayor Antolin Oreta III is on his third and final term, and illegible to run for re-election.
-His party nominated his younger brother, incumbent Second District Councilor Jose Lorenzo "Enzo" Oreta.
-Oreta will be challenged by former Vice Mayor Jeannie Ng-Sandoval.
+Mayor Antolin "Lenlen" Oreta III was term-limited.
+His party has no candidate for mayor, but Oreta supported the candidacy of his brother, Councilor Jose Lorenzo "Enzo" Oreta.
+Oreta was challenged by former Vice Mayor Jeannie Ng-Sandoval.

-Incumbent Vice Mayor Bernard "Ninong" Dela Cruz will seek for his second term.
-He will be challenged by former councilor, vice mayor and later DSWD Undersecretary Mark Allan Jay "Jayjay" Yambao, sister of incumbent Councilor Maria Anna Lizza "Leslie" Yambao.
+Vice Mayor Bernard "Ninong" Dela Cruz ran for re-election for his second term.
+He was challenged by former Vice Mayor Mark Allan Jay "Jayjay" Yambao, sister of incumbent Councilor Maria Anna Lizza "Leslie" Yambao.

-Incumbent Representative Josephine Veronique "Jaye" Lacson-Noel will seek for her second term.
-She will be challenged by former Rep. Federico Sandoval II for the second time.
-Lacson-Noel ended the term of Sandoval in 2019.
+Rep. Josephine Veronique "Jaye" Lacson-Noel ran for second term.
+She was challenged by former Rep. Federico Sandoval II for the second time.
+Lacson-Noel defeated Sandoval in 2019.